tabbykatz/100-days-of-code/r1-log.md

 negative.back at it now with react,struggling with css, but positively addicted to this project.
 ### day 26/100
+beautiful progress on the portfolio! i love React.
+### day 27/99
 feeling great about my react website & blog engine.
 Lots of tinkering today with silly css tricks, finished importing content, tried to solve my next.confic.js woes... another day.